Therapy for Perfectionists and People Pleasers

 Perfectionist and

-often experience feelings of shame when they do not meet their own impossible expectations.
+Perfectionists often feel shame when they do not meet their own impossible expectations.
 They sense that their value comes from producing exceptional results.
 Perfectionists come to therapy to “fix” themselves because they think surely they can figure out how to do it all.

-Perfectionist and people-pleasers often need the dynamic of therapy to feel they have permission to focus on themselves for an hour.
+Perfectionist and people-pleasers often need the context of therapy to feel they have permission to focus on themselves for an hour.

 Reconstruct Your Life